icecube/OMSim/documentation/extra_doc/0_common.md

 hitManager.setNumberOfPMTs(1, hitManager.getNextDetectorIndex());
 registerSensitiveDetector(llogicSphere1, SpheresensitiveDetector);
 ```
-With this configuration, photon information will be recorded at the exit of the sphere with a radius of 24 cm, either because the photon entered the 23 cm sphere or because it left the volume without ever touching it.
+With this configuration, photon information will be recorded at the exit of the sphere with a radius of 24 cm, either because the photon entered the 23 cm-radius sphere or because it left the volume without ever touching it.
 <div style="width: 100%; text-align: center;">
 <img src="shell_detector.png" width="320" height="320" alt="Cross section of simple mDOM PMT model" />
 <div style="width: 80%; margin: auto;">